oortcloud/node-ddp-client/README.markdown

 });

 /*
- * If use_ejson is true, you can access the EJSON object used by ddp.
+ * You can access the EJSON object used by ddp.
  */
 var oid = new ddpclient.EJSON.ObjectID();
 ```